 Come up with a list of hard-to-find or hidden things in your house and give it to your child.
-Searching for the items can help keep her body and brain moving.
-Just be sure you match the quest with her age and abilities.
+Searching for the items can help keep both body and brain moving.
+Just be sure you match the quest with your child’s age and abilities.
 Here are some age-specific ideas:

-Variation for preschoolers: Use pictures to show your child the things she should be trying to find.
+Variation for preschoolers: Use pictures to show your child the things to try to find.

 Variation for grade-schoolers: Write down a list of things for your child to look for, but leave some open-ended, such as “something you can draw with.”